Introduction

 - Ensure laundry and dry cleaning logistics are established

-- Set up any necessary services (internet, utilities, cleaning)
+- Set up necessary services (internet, utilities, cleaning)

 - Organize your space so you can find things quickly